 The following are the most critical definitions of U.S. economy measurements.

 GDP is the nation's gross domestic product.
 That measures everything produced in the United States, whether it's by U.S. citizens and companies or foreigners.
 There are three critical measurements of GDP.
 Nominal GDP is the primary measurement.
 It gives an annualized figure.
 That means it says how much would be produced for the year if the economy kept going at the same rate.
 Real GDP does the same but removes the effects of inflation.
 Economists use it to compare GDP over time.
-The GDP growth rate uses real GDP to calculate the growth rate compared to the last quarter or last year.
+The GDP growth rate uses real GDP to calculate the growth rate compared to the previous quarter or year.

 There are four components of GDP.
 Consumer spending, which is nearly 70 percent of the total.
 Business investment includes manufacturing, real estate construction, and intellectual properties.
 It is of the total.
 Government spending is 17 percent.
 The fourth component is net exports.
 That's exports, which add to the nation's economy, and imports, which subtract from it.
 The United States has a trade deficit, which means it imports more than it exports.
 Its biggest export is also its most significant import, and that's oil.

 The U.S. budget is total federal income and spending.
 The government receives most of its revenue from income taxes.
 Most of its spending goes toward three large expenses: Social Security benefits, military spending, and Medicare.
 When spending is higher than revenue, there is a budget deficit.
 The federal government has had a deficit every year since 1999.
 Each year's deficit gets added to the debt.